 If you see someone with a handgun on campus:

-- Do not confront them!
+- Do not confront the person!

 - Call San Jacinto College Police Department immediately at 5555 from College phones or 281-476-9128